 mpg321

-mysql-server mysql-client mpg321 libc6-dev gcc make ncftp nfs-common
+apt-get install mysql-server mysql-client mpg321 libc6-dev gcc make ncftp nfs-common aumix

 ncftp - For retreiving the Perl modules from CPAN